MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 > is __no longer supported__ to prevent the accidental use of weak passwords.

 The output for a service principal with password authentication includes the `password` key. __Make sure__ you copy this value - it can't be retrieved.
 If you forget the password, [reset the service principal credentials](#reset-credentials).

-The `appId` and `tenant` keys appear in the output of `az ad sp create-for-rbac` and are used in service principal authentication.
-Record their values, but they can be retrieved at any point with [az ad sp list](/cli/azure/ad/sp#az_ad_sp_list).

 ### Certificate-based authentication